 Understanding GraphQL

-GraphQL is a language for APIs whose main advantage is the possibility to request specific data through a single endpoint, avoiding overfetching and underfetching.
+GraphQL is a language for APIs whose main advantage is to request specific data through a single endpoint, avoiding overfetching and underfetching.

 To manage the data consumed in GraphQL, we will use a library called React Apollo that provides native components to perform data searches.